ta3ag/lbd/_sources/othertype.txt

 long long
 ----------

-Cpu0 borrow the Mips ABI which long is 32-bits and long long is 64-bits for C language type.
+Cpu0 is like Mips which long is 32-bits and long long is 64-bits for C language type.
 To support long long, we add the following code to Chapter7_1/.